MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ## Prerequisites

 You must have the following items in Azure DevOps:
-- A project in Azure DevOps.
+- A project.
 If you don't have one, [Create a project](../../organizations/projects/create-project.md) now.
 - A pipeline.
 If you don't have one, [create a pipeline](#create-a-pipeline) now.

-::: moniker range=">=azure-devops-2020"
 ### Create a pipeline

 ::: moniker range=">=azure-devops-2020"